Evelyn Nesbit: Trip to Europe

 In early 1903, while at boarding school, Nesbit underwent emergency surgery.
-The official diagnosis was acute appendicitis; however, some sources have speculated that she had been pregnant (perhaps by Barrymore) and had an abortion.
-Evelyn's grandson, Russell Thaw, has said: "I think she went away to have an abortion."
-However, under oath at Thaw's murder trials, both Barrymore and she denied that she was pregnant or had an abortion.
+The official diagnosis was acute appendicitis; however, some sources, including Nesbit's grandson, have speculated that she had been pregnant (perhaps by Barrymore) and had an abortion.

 Thaw became solicitous, ensuring that Nesbit received the best medical care available.
 He suggested that she should go on a European trip, convincing Nesbit and her mother that this would hasten the young woman's recovery.
 Evelyn's mother accompanied them for propriety.
 Thaw created a hectic itinerary and rate of travel.
 Tensions mounted between mother and daughter, and Mrs. Nesbit insisted on returning to the United States.
 Thaw took Nesbit alone to Paris, leaving Mrs. Nesbit in London.
-In Paris, he pressed Evelyn to become his wife, but she refused.
-Aware of Thaw's obsession with female chastity, she could not accept his marriage proposal without revealing the truth of her relationship with White.
-Thaw continued to interrogate her, and ultimately Nesbit told him of White's assault.
+In Paris, Thaw pressed Evelyn to become his wife, but she refused.
+Aware of his obsession with female chastity, she could not accept his marriage proposal without revealing the truth of her relationship with White.
+Thaw continued to interrogate her, and ultimately Evelyn told him of White's assault.
 Thaw accused her mother of being an unfit parent.

-Thaw and Evelyn continued their travel through Europe where he took her to sites devoted to the cult of virgin martyrdom.
+Thaw and Evelyn continued their travel through Europe, visiting sites devoted to the cult of virgin martyrdom.
 In Domrémy, France, the birthplace of Joan of Arc, Thaw wrote in the visitor's book: "she would not have been a virgin if Stanford White had been around."
-In Austria-Hungary, Thaw took Evelyn to the gothic Katzenstein Castle, where he had the three servants in residence – butler, cook, and maid – kept at one end of the building; while he and Nesbit had isolated quarters at the opposite end.
+In Austria-Hungary, Thaw took Evelyn to the gothic Katzenstein Castle, where he had the three servants in residence – butler, cook, and maid – kept at one end of the building, while he and Nesbit had isolated quarters at the opposite end.
 Thaw locked Evelyn in her room, then beat her with a whip and sexually assaulted her over a two-week period.
 Afterward, he was apologetic and upbeat.

 After returning to New York, Nesbit talked to friends about her ordeal.
 Others shared stories about Thaw and a propensity toward myriad addictive behaviors.
-Several men told her that Thaw "took morphine" and "he was crazy".
+Several men told her that Thaw "took morphine" and "was crazy".